Majid-Chaudhary/DataAboard/README.md

 ---

-> OpenDataPlane is an open-source initiative to bring governed, self-service compute to the heart of on-prem data platforms — without reinventing your storage or pipelines.
+> DataDemocrat is an open-source initiative to bring governed, self-service compute to the heart of on-prem data platforms — without reinventing your storage or pipelines.